 Stuff a classic Italian bread with mozzarella cheese and antipasti for an instant crowd-pleaser.
-Learn to make this delicious savoury bread with our easy step-by-step guide – perfect for tearing and sharing with family and friends.
+Learn to make this delicious bread recipe with our easy step-by-step guide – perfect for tearing and sharing with family and friends.

-Lacto-fermenting vegetables is bang-on-trend and an ancient way of preserving fresh food to last all year.
+Lacto-fermenting vegetables are bang-on-trend and an ancient way of preserving fresh food to last all year.
 The lacto bit refers to the lactic acid created during the ferment and the process of fermenting increases both nutrient and probiotic levels making these the healthiest pickles around.
 One of the best known ferments is this gloriously spicy kimchi from Korea.

 A pie is a must at a picnic, try one of our ideas from cute pork pies to a picnic pie jam-packed with flavour.